IshaanAdarsh/Postgres-extension-tutorial/Quick Start/Anatomy_Ext/Key_Elements/SQL-File.md

 In summary, a SQL script file in PostgreSQL extensions plays a vital role in defining the extension's objects, behavior, and functionality.
 It ensures the proper installation, initialization, and operation of the extension within the PostgreSQL database.
 It also serves as a documentation and reference source for developers working with the extension.

+## Creating the SQL-Script File for PostgreSQL Extension:
 Writing a SQL script file is an essential part of creating a PostgreSQL extension.
 It helps developers define the objects and behavior of the extension by using SQL statements.
 Here's a quick start guide on how to write a SQL script file for creating a PostgreSQL extension:

 1.  **Define the extension's requirements:** Before writing the SQL script file, make sure you have a clear understanding of the requirements and functionality of your extension.
 Determine what objects, such as tables, functions, or data types, need to be created or modified.